lucee/lucee-docs/docs/04.guides/04.cookbooks/29.Threads-Scope/page.md

 dump("done in #getTickCount()-start#ms");
 </cfscript>
 ```
-Threads were independent form current running thread on lucee.
-Lucee doesn't wait for end of thread.
+Threads run independently of other threads or code in Lucee.
+Lucee does not the thread first and then the following code.

-Threads were mainly used to retrieve the data form DB, cfhttp, webservice it doesn't care about how much time it takes to execute.
+Threads are mainly used to retrieve data from the database, cfhttp, or webservice.
+Threads are used when it does not matter how much time it takes to execute.

 ### Example 2 ###

-Here we can see about multiple threads in lucee.
-Lucee can also used to create multiple threads running parallel at that time.
+Here we see an example using multiple threads in Lucee.
+All threads run in parallel.

 ```lucee
 <cfscript>